flarum/docs/docs/extend/update-2_0.md

 * `IndexPage.prototype.navItems` has been moved to `IndexSidebar.prototype.navItems`.
 * `IndexPage.prototype.sidebarItems` has been moved to `IndexSidebar.prototype.items`.
 * `IndexPage.prototype.currentTag` has been moved to `app.currentTag`.
 * The `UploadImageButton` component has been refactored to allow using it in different contexts.
-An [admin setting definition](./admin.md#available-setting-types) has also been added to allow you to use an upload setting directly.*
+An [admin setting definition](./admin.md#available-setting-types) has also been added to allow you to use an upload setting directly.
+Additionally, the component has been moved to the `common` namespace.
 * The `FieldSet` component has been refactored.
 * The `avatar` and `icon` helpers have been refactored to new `Avatar` and `Icon` components.
 Which now allows you to extend them to modify their behavior.
 * The `Modal` component has been split into `Modal` and `FormModal`.
 The `Modal` component is now a simple modal that can be used for any content, while the `FormModal` component is a modal that is specifically designed for forms.